-Office: Turlington B370 Office hours: WF 1:00 - 2:30 p.m., and by appointment Phone: (352) 294-7600 Email: cgravlee@ufl.edu
+Office: Turlington B370

+Office hours: MW 11:45 a.m. - 1:45 p.m., and by appointment

+Phone: (352) 294-7600 Email: cgravlee@ufl.edu

 Course Description and Objectives

 This course examines human sexuality from an anthropological point of view.
 The hallmark of anthropology is its emphasis on both the biological and cultural dimensions of what it means to be human.
 That perspective enriches our understanding of human sexuality because it encourages us to examine a wide range of human sexual experiences across cultures and over the evolutionary history of our species.
 We will apply this holistic perspective to the genetic, physiological, psychological, social, and cultural dimensions of human sexuality.